egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 2** </span><br/><br/>These locusts are going to cover the face of the ground with such thickness that you won’t be able to see the earth!
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 2** </span><br/><br/>These locusts are going to cover the face of the ground with such thickness that you won’t be able to see the earth!
 GROSS!
 One time I was traveling to Texas to do some Professional Development for Discovery.
 When we landed, there were thousands and thousands of grasshoppers all over the parking lot.
 I was so freaked out that they had the guts to jump toward me and not away from me.
 I never ran through a parking lot so carefully and quickly!
 Some day I’ll want to watch that on a rerun.
 Looking back it was hysterical.
 But being there was terrifying!
 But in verses 5-6, it lists all the things that these locusts will do.
 What are they?

 &nbsp;